Kevin Yakob: Senior

-In September 2022, Yakob was in the process of getting an Iraqi passport, as he had attracted interest from the IFA to play for the Iraqi national team.
-On 18 January 2023, FIFA agreed to transfer Yakob’s paperwork to the Iraqi FA and therefore making him eligible for selection for the Iraq national football team.
+In September 2022, Yakob was in the process of getting an Iraqi passport, as he had attracted interest from the Iraq Football Association (IFA) to play for the Iraqi national team.
+On 18 January 2023, FIFA agreed to transfer Yakob's paperwork to the IFA and therefore making him eligible for selection for the Iraq national football team.
 He was called up in March 2023 to face Russia but his club refused to let him go due to the fact that the game was in Russia, amidst the invasion of Ukraine.
 He was called up again in June 2023 to face Colombia.
 He made his debut against Colombia but after 23 minutes he went off injured, which later turned out to be a cruciate ligament injury.

 Personal life

 Kevin's family are Assyrians and they moved to Sweden before he was born.
 He signed a sponsorship deal with Nike in September 2017.